Keeping your Baby and Toddler Cool During Summer in Japan

 • クール:cool

-• 冷感 (れいかん or reikan):cooling sensation, cool feeling
+• 冷感 (れいかん ・ reikan):cooling sensation, cool feeling

 I hope this information was helpful and puts some anxious parents at ease when it comes to tackling summers in Japan with a small child.

-If you’re a parent in Japan and this isn’t your first summer with a baby, how do you keep your baby cool?
+If you’re a parent in Japan and this isn’t your first summer with a child, how do you keep them cool?
 Let me know in the comments!